Varadero Nature Reserves

 The Varahicacos Ecological Reserve is another protected area in Cuba.
 The diversity of tropical ecosystems, the presence of varied national and local flora, and migratory birds at certain times of the year make this a wonderful option for visitors.
 The oldest salt marshes of Cuba and the Caribbean are also found here.
 The archaeological zones and aboriginal pictographs are protected by a majestic endemic cactus known as El Patriarca.

 Río Canímar Natural Park

 The Río Canímar Natural Park (monument to nature) is included among the sites of the western province of Matanzas declared National Monuments, a well-deserved category for this place of exuberant nature and incomparable beauty.
-The Canímar River has more than 12 navigable kilometres of the 19 that it owns, located in the periphery of the city of the bridges.
+The Varahicacos Ecological Reserve River has more than 12 navigable kilometres of the 19 that it owns, located in the periphery of the city of the bridges.
 It offers the attraction of a valley of fluvial origin, with abrupt slopes of vertical slopes that reach up to 90 meters in height.
 It is oriented towards the North and ends at the eastern part of the bay of Matanzas, where it reaches a width of more than 100 meters and a depth of about six.
-Another of the charms of this place is its proximity to the El Morrillo coast, area of historical and architectural value.
+Another of the charms of this place is its proximity to the El Morillo coast, an area of historical and architectural value.
 This torrent keeps a sample of the aboriginal life of the Island from the paleo, meso and Neolithic periods.

 Call the Cuba Holidays experts free on 0800 270 7644 to book your own Cuban nature holiday!